aspose-email/Aspose.Email-API-References/english/java/com.aspose.email/msgsaveoptions/_index.md

 ```

 Gets or sets a value indicating whether it is necessary to generate new saving and modification dates when saving a message.
+By default the value is false, meaning the creation and modification dates will be set to DateTime.Now.

 **Returns:**
 boolean